ourapproach/D-EDIV/README.md

 ![ZNAX Framework](./D-EDIV_1.png)
 > Figure: A Conceptual Overview

-This repository provides the code and resources for the research paper **"Decoupled Edge Data Integrity via Federated Adaptation and Cryptographic Verification."** The proposed framework leverages zero-cost Neural Architecture Search (NAS) and cross-domain knowledge transfer to address key challenges in deep learning-based Specific Emitter Identification (SEI).
+This repository provides the code and resources for the research paper **"Decoupled Edge Data Integrity via Federated Adaptation and Cryptographic Verification."** The proposed framework provides the efficient and fine-grained data integrity verification in Mobile Edge Computing (MEC) environments.

 ---